LBHackney-IT/lbh-housing-register/README.md

 ### Resident Flow

 This app will form part of the user journey, allowing for an application to the housing register.
-This breaks down into the following steps:
+This breaks down into the following steps.

 - **`/`** - Entry point, provide starting information and signposts the user to the housing registration application
+- **`/apply/sign-in`** - Sign in using an email address
+- **`/apply/verify`** - Verify the email address with a code

+If the resident is signing up for the first time, then they will be shown the following steps before they get to the application overview.

-- **`/apply/start`** - Start a new application
+- **`/apply/start`** - Provide initial details for the application
-- **`/apply/sign-in`** - Return to an active application
+- **`/apply/household`** - Provide the household members included in the application
+- **`/apply/expect`** - Provide the expected bedroom need based on the household members

+Once signed in, the resident will then be able to update their application.

 - **`/apply/overview`** - Overall view of the application, display a list of people and current progress
 - **`/apply/[person]`** - Overall view of each person involved with the application
   - **`/apply/[person]/[step]`** - Step of the application form

+If at any point during the application process, details are provided that would disqualify the application, the resident is taken to the `/apply/not-eligible` page.

+After all the questions have been answered and the application details are complete, the resident will be shown the outcome.

+- **`/apply/submit/additional-questions`** - Further questions relating to their application
+- **`/apply/submit/declaration`** - Final declaration to agree to the terms of the application
+- **`/apply/confirmation`** - Confirmation that the application has been submitted

 ### Staff Dashboard